Eastern Promenade: 1812 Cemetery

 In December 1812, following the Battle of Queenston Heights during the War of 1812, HMS Regulus, a British ship, docked under a truce flag in Portland's harbor en route from Quebec to Boston, Massachusetts, due to the presence of fever, malnutrition and dysentery among the American prisoners of war on board.
 26 of the prisoners were taken to the local hospital and a month later, 21 of the prisoners had died.
 The dead soldiers were buried in a mass grave at the foot of Quebec Street on the Eastern Promenade, with a large boulder marking the spot of their grave.
 In 1887, a bronze plaque was affixed to the stone with the names of the deceased.

+Public transportation

+Greater Portland Metro's route 1 (Congress Street) serves the Eastern Promenade.